 If you are arrested for DUI (driving under the influence), you will be arraigned soon after the arrest or within the day or so regardless or whether you are in jail or not.
-This means that you have to hire a lawyer soon after you are arrested to contest the administrative suspension of your license that may take effect immediately.
+This means that you have to hire a dui lawyer high point nc soon after you are arrested to contest the administrative suspension of your license that may take effect immediately.

 How to avoid the suspension of the driver’s license